Betal: Tradition

-According to tradition, Betal moves throughout the village at night and keeps vigil on the property of his devotees.
-The cult of Betal has been very prominent in Goa; animal sacrifices are made to Betal in many places.
-However, modes of worship differ from place to place.
-Offerings of sugar and bananas are made, and animal sacrifice is disapproved of in some areas.
+According to tradition, Betal moves throughout the village at night and keeps vigil over the property of his devotees.
+The cult of Betal has been prominent in Goa; animal sacrifices were historically offered in many places, though such practices are now disapproved of in some regions.
+Offerings of sugar, bananas, or sandals are also common.In the Konkan Daiva tradition, Vetoba is regarded as a Kshetrapāla Daiva—a protective spirit who guards the village boundaries and mediates between humans and higher deities.
+He is often paired with Bhutnath, another attendant of Shiva, and collectively addressed as Bhairav gaṇas.

 Agyo Betal is another form of Betal found in Goa.

-In Poinguinim, Goa, when wishes are fulfilled the offering is made in the form of leather chappals.
-It is believed that Betal wears the chappals and roams around the village.
-When you visit the temple, you can see the chappals are worn out.
+In Poinguinim, Goa, when wishes are fulfilled, devotees offer leather chappals to the deity.
+It is believed that Betal wears these chappals and roams around the village, symbolizing his nightly patrols.
+Scholars note that this ritual expresses Vetoba’s role as “the god who walks the village at night,” a continuation of his function as guardian of the settlement.
 Temples are also present in Amona, Pune, Aaravali, Uttarkhand and Kashmir.